cbaziotis/ntua-slp-semeval2018/README.md

 # Documentation

 ### Project Structure
+In order to make our codebase more accessible and easier to extend, we provide an overview of the structure of our project.
+The most important parts will be covered in greater detail.

 - `datasets`: contains the datasets for the pretrainig (SemEval 2017 - Task4A)
 - `dataloaders` - contains scripts for loading the datasets and for tasks 1, 2 and 3